 For a complete history of the University of Perugia, please click here.

 For more information on the Italian University System, please click here (in italian)

 The University of Perugia aims at fostering excellence in numerous educational fields and has received many an official recognition for the quality and dynamicity of its academic structures, among which:

 The University of Perugia has been awarded both the prestigious 2013-2016 ECTS (European Credit Transfer System) label by the Education, Audiovisual and Culture Executive Agency – EACEA

 and the Certificate for International Student Satisfaction by the http://www.stexx.eu portal after having conducted a poll on students’ overall satisfaction during their stay at our University.

-The University of Perugia also came up first in the 2014/2015 Censis ranking (Centro Studi Investimenti Sociali – Center for Studies on Social Investments - one of the major Italian Research Foundations), among all the other large Italian Universities (between 20 and 40 thousand enrolled students).
-For further information, please click here.
+The University of Perugia, for the fourth year in a row, came up first in the 2017 Censis ranking (Centro Studi Investimenti Sociali – Center for Studies on Social Investments - one of the major Italian Research Foundations), among all the other large Italian Universities (between 20 and 40 thousand enrolled students).
+For further information, please click here